Arjunsharmahehe/AI-portfolio/README.md

 ## Understanding the codebase

--The codebase mainly consists of 3 main HTML files.
+- The codebase mainly consists of 3 main HTML files.
--Then there are two folders, one for the images used and one for the games.
+- Then there are two folders, one for the images used and one for the games.
--There is no seperate CSS or JS file as the LLM used outputs code written in a single HTML life.
+- There is no seperate CSS or JS file as the LLM used outputs code written in a single HTML life.
 I could have changed that but that felt against the spirit of the project.

 ### Key features